stephenpalgeorge/ARCHIVED_finch-sass/src/typography/typography.md

 The *Finch Typography Module* handles everything to do with how text is styled and rendered in the browser.
 The typography module alone should be enough to make the text of any website readable, accessible and aesthetically pleasing (when using the defaults, and finch elements), but also provides mixins and functions to make the styling of text within your own design system as straighforward as possible.

+This document contains:

+- **Mixins:** an overview of the main mixins that the typography module provides, including examlpes and a formal syntax.
+- **Property Files:** an detailed description of what is contained in each individual property file, and why it's there.
+- **Configuration:** a description of how the module can be adapted and customised.

 ## Mixins

 The typography module exposes 3 main mixins for composing text styles: